00cedke/00cedke/README.md

-# Hello, i'm cedkeChat
+# Hello, i'm cedkeChat 👋
-- I'm 15 years old and I'm a developer for the Wii U and I'm starting to develop for the 3DS.
+- I'm 15 years old 1️5️⃣, and I'm a developer for the Wii U and I'm starting to develop for the 3DS too.
 - I do lots of projects like Innoverse, Retendo Network, CatyClient and other projects on my github.
 --------------------------------------------------------------------------------
 # What i do ?